Give AI the Same Context You Give Yourself

 Routing treeopencode.jsonLLM Context/AGENTS.mdcoding/AGENTS.mdwriting/AGENTS.mdcoding_philosophy.mdtypescript.mdblog/AGENTS.mdengineering/AGENTS.mdLayer 1: Entry PointLayer 2: Activity RouterLayer 3: Domain Files

-The routing chain gives you structure.
-But the real value comes from what's inside the files — and those files are never finished.
+The routing chain gives you structure, but the real value comes from what's inside the files, and those files are never finished.

 ## Story/Task Description Format